ObjectIsAdvantag/sparkbot-starterkit/docs/BasicIntegrationSample.md

 # Basic example of Outgoing integration

-illustrates how to setup a Cisco Spark bot, and attached it to a Room as an Outgoing [integration](https://developer.ciscospark.com/integrations.html).
+Illustrates how to setup a bot, and attach it to a Spark Room as an Outgoing [integration](https://developer.ciscospark.com/integrations.html).

 Quick steps: